babsey/code-graph/docs/guide/getting-started.md

 ### Prerequisites

+- Terminal
 - Node.js version 22 or higher
+- Git
-- Terminal for accessing Code graph.
+- Docker (optional, for containerized deployment)

 Code graph can be used on its own, or be installed into a node project.